iamhspatel2160419/2DAppleGamesByTutorials/README.md

 ### Attribution

-This project was produced step-by-step using [Ray Wenderlich's 2D Apple Games by Tutorials - Chapter 24](https://amzn.to/2K7ECUt).
+This project was produced step-by-step using [Ray Wenderlich's 2D Apple Games by Tutorials](https://amzn.to/2K7ECUt).
 Development is authorized according to the following license:

 ```
 Copyright (c) 2017 Razeware LLC